 While answering questions can’t be the only way to expand a student’s comprehension of text, it is a way to talk about the text and what they have read.
 Given that many of our students have difficulty with comprehension specifically because of issues with language comprehension, it is helpful to have discussions about the story and the text.
 This allows them to process the concepts of the text.

 While the students could sequence the activities of the book, they aren’t in any type of predictable order, so inferential questions would be difficult.
 However, you can help them understand the community environments or daily living situations in which the books take place.
-You could ask about their experiences with a taco truck or whether they have ever been to a buffet.
+You could ask about their experiences with a taco truck or whether they have ever been to a buffet to incorporate functional literacy.

 Building Confidence as Readers

-You can grab the books in my store [click the picture below].
+You can grab the functional literacy books in my store below.
 I will be adding lists of questions you can use to teach with them for each book.
 If you buy them now, you’ll be able to re-download for free when the questions are posted.
 In writing this post I realized that it might be helpful for the teacher or it might be helpful for para-run centers so the students can get more out of the books than just one reading.